Mobile App Reliability Engineering: Beyond “It Works on My Device”

 What is an error budget in mobile development?

-An error budget is the allowed amount of unreliability before you breach your Service Level Objective (SLO).
-If your SLO is 99.5% crash-free users, your error budget is 0.5% of user-sessions that can involve a crash.
-When the budget is healthy, teams can ship aggressively.
-When it is depleted, reliability work takes priority over new features.
+An error budget is simple.
+It's the total amount of unreliability you can stomach before you officially violate your Service Level Objective (SLO), so if you're aiming for 99.5% crash-free users, you have a 0.5% budget for sessions that can involve a crash.
+This dictates team priorities.
+When the budget is healthy, teams ship aggressively; once it's depleted, reliability work takes priority over every single new feature on the roadmap.

 What are Android Vitals and why do they matter?